openmopac/openmopac.github.io/content/download/container.md

 A [container for MOPAC](https://hub.docker.com/r/molssi/mopac220-mamba141) is available on the [MolSSI Container Hub](https://molssi.github.io/molssi-hub/index.html).
 This container is compatible with [Docker](https://www.docker.com), [Apptainer](https://apptainer.org), and [Singularity](https://sylabs.io).
+However, it does not contain the lastest version of MOPAC and may be missing recent features and bug fixes.